Mont Revard: Caving

 The limestone plateau is conducive to karst formations.
-In the Bauges massif, collapse wells and snow pits are called tannes; they sometimes give access to active underground networks, such as the Garde-Cavale network accessible in particular from the Trou du Garde and the Creux de la Cavale.
-This network totals a development of more than 50 km explored.
-The waters come out at the cave of the Doria, whose flow varies from 14 l / s to 7 m3 / s, cave visible from Chambéry.
+Some pit caves (called 'tannes') are connected to underground networks such as the Garde-Cavale network, accessible from the Trou du Garde and the Creux de la Cavale.
+More than 50 km of this network has been explored.
+The waters, whose flow varies from 14 to 7,000 litres per second, come out at the Doria cave, which is visible from Chambéry.